git-town/git-town/documentation/commands/config.md

 #### NAME

-config - display or update the required Git Town configuration
+config - display or resets the Git Town configuration

 #### SYNOPSIS